 The Traditional Tibetan people are so devoted to their religion that many walk around their holy temples and places spinning a massive prayer wheel while yet others recite endless mantras while moving their worn fingers over countless prayer beads.
 The people are so unique in their approach to life that their God and religion are the center of almost everything.
 Even their famous butter lamps are kept burning for a millennia to send praises to the Holy Dalai Lama.
 The harsh environment gives almost everyone scorched cheeks and a weaning smile.
 They know how to endure, suffer and bear even the most challenging circumstances politically, economically, culturally, spiritually, and emotionally.
 These are truly exceptional people in exceptional environments.
 Let us one and all send our praise and adoration to these phenomenal people.

-For the past few years he has been fighting not only his persecutors but his declining health conditions.
+cell at the United Nations war Tribunal in For the past few years he has been fighting not only his persecutors but his declining health conditions.
 Many across the world are expressing grave frustration that Justice was not done and a judgment was not yet rendered to the now diseased Milosevic.
 There is currently speculation that Milosevic committed suicide or even murdered which would cast huge embarrassment on the tribunal.
 The official cause of death has yet to be confirmed.

 “In the name of God the most merciful, the most compassionate.
 We pray to Almighty God, May grievance become hope!
 May revenge become justice!
 And mothers’ tears may become prayers that Srebrenica never happen again to no one anywhere!”
 Raisu-l-ulama, Srebrenica Prayer, Potocari, July 11, 2001